 The NEST at Northlands is also designed to support those children who have English as an additional language and may have newly arrived to the country.
 Our specially trained staff, provide specifically targeted immersion intervention for these pupils so that they can be successful in their classrooms as soon as possible; swiftly removing barriers to learning and providing them with key language and vocabulary that enables them to access their learning effectively.

-If you have any questions, or are interested in referring your child to the NEST, please discuss this with your child's class teacher or contact a member of the Inclusion Team (see below).
+If you have any questions, or are interested in referring your child to the NEST, please discuss this with your child's class teacher.
+Due to COVID 19 and the restrictions of mixing children's bubbles the NEST is currently not in operation.

 Mrs Fry (SENCO - Special Educational Needs Co-Ordinator)